EPCCed/safe-docs/docs/safe-for-shs-rcs.md

 ### <a id="autorep"></a> How to request automatic project reports

 SAFE can be configured to send automatic reports.
-Currently, the EPCC TRE SAFE can send a report listing the project managers for each project.
+Currently, the EPCC SHS SAFE can send a report listing the project managers for each project.

 1. [Login to SAFE](#login)
 1. Go to the Menu *Projects* and select the project you wish to work on.
 This will display a screen with a variety of options for managing the project.